vmwshop/tutorials/openrefine.md

 A common issue with large datasets is trailing or leading spaces.
 Meaning there is a space either right before or right after the value in the cell.
 OpenRefine makes trimming these off of your data super easy!

 **1.** Again in the “Breed” column of your dataset, click the dropdown arrow by the column header and hover over “Edit Cells” > “ Common Transformations” > Click “Trim leading and trailing whitespace”.
-You can repeat this for each column just be sure that you've cleared up any trailing spaces throughout your data.
+You can repeat this for each column just to be sure that you've cleared up any trailing spaces throughout your data.

 <img src="https://user-images.githubusercontent.com/15221098/87826248-8bfb7580-c846-11ea-8686-da19dc895e2d.png" class="responsive" alt="ORotheredits1" width="850">